 Driving distractions include:

-• Changing the radio station, inserting a CD, or scrolling for music on your MP3 player.
+Changing the radio station, inserting a CD, or scrolling for music on your infotainment center.

 If you’ve ever missed your turn, don’t remember turning onto your street, or reached your destination wondering where the time went, you were distracted.
-For many of us, driving is the most dangerous thing we do every day.
-So for your safety and the safety of those around you, it’s vital to pay close attention at all times when you’re behind the wheel.
+For many of us, driving is the most dangerous thing we do daily.
+So, for your safety and those around you, paying close attention is vital when you’re behind the wheel.

 Even small increases in your attentiveness can make a positive difference.
 Here are some ways to do that: